Audit Trail & Audit Log

 Is a digital signature the same as a handwritten signature on a screen?

-No. A digital signature is a cryptographic operation that verifies data integrity.
-A handwritten signature on a screen is a simple electronic signature.
-LiteLog uses the cryptographic approach for stronger legal protection.
+No. A digital signature is a cryptographic operation that verifies data integrity; a handwritten signature on a screen is a simple electronic signature in the eIDAS sense.

-No. LiteLog generates signatures in the background.
-The process is invisible to field staff.
+No. Logging runs automatically in the background and is invisible to field staff.

 Learn more